prominenceai/deepstream-services-library/docs/api-source.md

 ```C++
 boolean dsl_source_is_in_use(const char* source);
 ```
-Returns `True` if the Source component is currently is-use by a Pipelne.
+Returns `True` if the Source component is currently is-use by a Pipeline.
 A Source in-use can not be deleted or re-used by another Pipeline.
 Deleting a Pipeline will set all of its child Sources to not-in-use.

 ### *dsl_source_is_live*
 ```C++